Search Results

 More Info

-The online on-demand OSFM Life Safety Code Programs should be used as a reference tool only.
+The online on-demand OSFM Life Safety Code Programs should only be used as a reference tool.
 It is not an online course to complete, so the user will not receive a grade.
 Participants using the online on-demand resource will not receive an IFSI certificate of attendance.
 It is up to your organization’s training program to decide if CEUs are earned and documented when accessing the online reference.
-After enrolling in the online on-demand course, the online classroom can be entered during the 6-month open access to reference as many times as necessary.
+After enrolling in the online on-demand course, the online classroom can be entered during the open access (July 1 - June 30) to reference as many times as necessary.

 More Info